Fall brings new shows, streamers, chance of bigger TV tabs

 LOS ANGELES (AP) — Intrigued by a drama set behind the scenes of a morning TV show, with Jennifer Aniston and Reese Witherspoon in the cast?
-How about a supernatural series topped by Lin-Manuel Miranda or a comedy with Paul Rudd as a man overshadowed by his clone, or the chance to see Oscar-winner Forrest Whitaker as a real-life gangster circa 1960?
+How about a supernatural series topped by Lin-Manuel Miranda or a comedy with Paul Rudd as a man overshadowed by his clone, or the chance to see Oscar-winner Forest Whitaker as a real-life gangster circa 1960?

 Chose them all, and here’s the potential monthly tab for that modest slice of the expanding pie that is TV in general and the fall 2019 season in particular: about $40.
 To be fair, that would provide access to other programs, new or returning, from Apple TV Plus (“The Morning Show”), HBO (“His Dark Materials”), Netflix (“Living with Yourself”) and Epix (“Godfather of Harlem”).